ChatTheatre/SkotOS/README.md

 We welcome contributions back to this library and to shared game code and objects, but we do require a Contributors License to be signed by any contributor.
 The contributors license is still a work-in-progress, contact Shannon Appelcline <ShannonA@skotos.net> for more information.

+## Docs

+Besides the following docs, on installation and setup, you can find additional information in this repo:

+* [Maintenance](docs/Maintenance.md).
+Regular tasks for a SkotOS game
+* [Authentication](docs/Authentication.md).
+Levels of Authentication & how SkotOS' cookies work

 ----

 The following text is very preliminary and a work-in-progress.